SWAG-SwarmLearningforGenerativeModels/Score-Based-Model/README.md

 # Score-Based Model
 A score-based model repo.
-Images can be trained `conditionally` or `unconditionally`.
+Images can be trained `conditionally` and `unconditionally`.

 ## 1. Running Experiments